sigilante/blackjack/README.md

    nockup run blackjack
    ```

-2. Open your browser to `http://127.0.0.1:8080/blackjack` (or the address/port shown in your terminal).
+2. Open your browser to `http://127.0.0.1:8080/blackjack` (or the address/port shown in your terminal; the port may differ by OS).

 3. Game flow: